Watermark: On postage stamps

 In philately, the watermark is a key feature of a stamp, and often constitutes the difference between a common and a rare stamp.
 Collectors who encounter two otherwise identical stamps with different watermarks consider each stamp to be a separate identifiable issue.
 The "classic" stamp watermark is a small crown or other national symbol, appearing either once on each stamp or a continuous pattern.
 Watermarks were nearly universal on stamps in the 19th and early 20th centuries, but generally fell out of use, but some countries continue to use them.

 Some types of embossing, such as that used to make the "cross on oval" design on early stamps of Switzerland, resemble a watermark in that the paper is thinner, but can be distinguished by having sharper edges than is usual for a normal watermark.
 Stamp paper watermarks also show various designs, letters, numbers and pictorial elements.

 The process of bringing out the stamp watermark is fairly simple.
 Sometimes a watermark in stamp paper can be seen just by looking at the unprinted back side of a stamp.
 More often, the collector must use a few basic items to get a good look at the watermark.
 For example, watermark fluid may be applied to the back of a stamp to temporarily reveal the watermark.

 Even using the simple watermarking method described, it can be difficult to distinguish some watermarks.
 Watermarks on stamps printed in yellow and orange can be particularly difficult to see.
 A few mechanical devices are also used by collectors to detect watermarks on stamps such as the Morley-Bright watermark detector and the more expensive Safe Signoscope.
 Such devices can be very useful for they can be used without the application of watermark fluid and also allow the collector to look at the watermark for a longer period of time to more easily detect the watermark.

+Watermarks and historical scholarship

+Watermarks can be informative for historians, since they offer clues for when or where a document was prepared.
+The musicologist Alan Tyson conducted a comprehensive survey of the forms of paper employed by Wolfgang Amadeus Mozart, based primarily on watermarks, and was thus enabled to correct the date (and often place of origin) assigned by earlier scholars to the composer's compositions.
+Filigranology is the study of watermarks.